ankit-kothari/Data-Science-Journey/Recommendations/Multi-Bandit-Arm/README.md

 ## Multi-Arm Bandit

 ### Dataset: R6A - Yahoo!
-Front Page Today Module User Click Log Dataset, version 1.0 (1.1 GB)
+Front Page Today Module User Click Log Dataset, version 1.0

 - Selected dataset contains a fraction of user click log for news articles displayed in the Featured Tab of the Today   Module on Yahoo!
 Front Page (http://www.yahoo.com) during the first ten days in May 2009.
 The articles were chosen uniformly at random from a hand-picked pool of high-quality articles, which allows one to use a recently developed method to obtain an unbiased evaluation of an arbitrary bandit algorithm.

-### Traing a conteextual multi-arm bandits
+### Traing a multi-arm bandits
 - In the learning phase, the algorithm,
         - Step 1 it selects an action and
         - Step 2 obtains a reward,